Daily High to Daily Low: Is It Safe to Buy Citizens Financial Group Inc. (CFG)?

-Citizens Financial Group Inc. (NYSE:CFG) went down by -0.39% from its latest closing price compared to the recent 1-year high of $57.00.
-The company’s stock price has collected 0.50% of gains in the last five trading sessions.
+Citizens Financial Group Inc. (NYSE:CFG) went up by 1.01% from its latest closing price compared to the recent 1-year high of $57.00.
+The company’s stock price has collected 2.68% of gains in the last five trading sessions.
 Barron’s reported on 07/09/22 that Citizens Financial’s Ambitions Are Growing Under CEO Bruce Van Saun

 Is It Worth Investing in Citizens Financial Group Inc. (NYSE :CFG) Right Now?